jkomoros/prompt-garden/README.md

 ```

+You can also check out https://github.com/jkomoros/prompt-garden-example for a forkable example.

 #### Doing things with polymath content

 If you have a  [Polymath library file](https://github.com/dglazkov/polymath/blob/main/format.md) then you can import it into `prompt-garden`.